huijing/slides/63-moz-roadshow-eu-2019/README.md

 - aligning items with the box alignment properties is also a big plus
 - the flex inspector allows us to visualise free space is distributed for all the different values *(activate flexbox inspector)*
 - box alignment properties are meant to be used across layout models, although for now, they can only be used with flex and grid
-- when using flexbox, we have access to 4 of the 6 available properties, `justify-items` and `justify-self` do not apply here because they are meant to justify a box within its containing block along the main axis, but there is more than 1 item in the main axis
-- `justify-content` lets us adjust flex items along the **main axis**
+- `justify-content` lets us adjust flex items along the **main axis**, which is the direction flex items are laid out
 - `start`, `center` and `end` are **positional** keywords, which adjust the flex children's absolute position within the flex container
 - `space-around`, `space-between` and `space-evenly` are **distribution** keywords, which disperse extra space between the flex children
 - if we change the `flex-direction` to `column`, `justify-content` still adjusts the flex items along the **main axis** *(remember to also add a height less than viewport height)*